-1We note that promising technologies such as quantum or biological computing could potentially induce a paradigm shift, but they are far from being sufficiently mature to solve real world problems.
+$^{1}$ We note that promising technologies such as quantum or biological computing could potentially induce a paradigm shift, but they are far from being sufficiently mature to solve real world problems.

-OpenMP for shared memory parallelism,2 or libraries implementing the Message Passing Interface (MPI) for cluster-level parallelism,3 provide logical abstractions that hide details of operating system synchronization and communications primitives.
+In traditional parallel or distributed programming environments, the developer needs to explicitly address many (and sometimes, all) of the above issues.
+In shared memory programming, the developer needs to explicitly coordinate access to shared data structures through synchronization primitives such as mutexes, to explicitly handle process synchronization through devices such as barriers, and to remain ever vigilant for common problems such as deadlocks and race conditions.
+Language extensions, like OpenMP for shared memory parallelism, or libraries implementing the Message Passing Interface (MPI) for cluster-level parallelism, provide logical abstractions that hide details of operating system synchronization and communications primitives.
 However, even with these extensions, developers are still burdened to keep track of how resources are made available to workers.
 Additionally, these frameworks are mostly designed to tackle processor-intensive problems and have only rudimentary support for dealing with very large amounts of input data.
 When using existing parallel computing approaches for large-data computation, the programmer must devote a significant amount of attention to low-level system details, which detracts from higher-level problem solving.